4 Myths UK Telecoms Service Providers Want You to Believe

 Myth #3: No one really needs 10Gbps bandwidth

-Many mistakenly believe that businesses don't need to have 10Gbps bandwidth.
+Many mistakenly believe that businesses don't need to have 10Gbps business internet bandwidth.
 Why, then, are we at Vorboss trying to make 10Gbps the new standard in speed and capacity?

 For London to remain a global leader, its businesses must be future-proofed.
 Bandwidth consumption is constantly growing – data requirements are doubling every two years – so limited bandwidth will quickly start holding back the companies driving our city's economy.
 They need to be able to use emerging technologies, such as AI and quantum computing, to remain competitive.